paravoid/ircstream/README.md

 Other clients are not visible on channel lists, /who etc. The sole exception is a (fake) bot user, that emits the recent changes feed, and which is also embedded in the server (i.e. it's not a real client).

-It is **not recommended** to use this gateway in new projects.
-Instead, Wikimedia's [EventStreams service](https://wikitech.wikimedia.org/wiki/EventStreams) can be used, which streams recent changes in JSON using a well defined schema and over the SSE protocol.

 # Usage

 The software requires a configuration file, `ircstream.conf`.
 An example file is provided with this distribution and